Twins vs. Red Sox Player Props Betting Odds

 Verdugo Stats

-- Verdugo has 81 hits with 24 doubles, two triples, five home runs, 28 walks and 27 RBI.
-He's also stolen three bases.
+- Verdugo has recorded 83 hits with 24 doubles, three triples, five home runs and 28 walks.
+He has driven in 31 runs with three stolen bases.

-- Verdugo hopes to build on a nine-game hitting streak in this matchup.
-During his last 10 games he is hitting .366 with five doubles, five walks and three RBI.
+- Verdugo will look for his 11th straight game with a hit in this contest.
+During his last 10 outings he is hitting .395 with five doubles, a triple, three walks and seven RBI.

 Verdugo Recent Games